Solomon Joseph Solomon: Biography

 Born in London in 1860, Solomon studied at various art schools, sequentially, Heatherley School of Fine Art, the Royal Academy Schools, the Munich Academy, and École des Beaux-Arts (under Alexandre Cabanel).
 Solomon also studied separately under Rev. S. Singer.
 He exhibited his first works as early as 1881, and showed at the Royal Academy, the New Gallery, and the Society of British Artists.
 In 1886, he became one of the founding members of the New English Art Club.
 In 1896, he became an associate of the Royal Academy, with full membership following in 1906, one of the few Jewish painters to do so.
 He joined, and became president of, the Society of British Artists in 1919.
 In 1921 "Col. S.J.
 Solomon, R.A., P.R.B.A." was listed as one of the early members of the newly formed Society of Graphic Art.

+Solomon died on 27 July 1927, he is buried at Willesden United Synagogue Cemetery in London.

 Art

 Solomon's painting was grounded in his influence from his teacher Alexandre Cabanel, but was also influenced by Frederic Leighton and Lawrence Alma-Tadema.
 Solomon painted mainly portraits to earn a living, but also painted dramatic, theatrical scenes from mythology and the bible on large canvasses.
 These scenes include some of his more popular paintings.
 In 1897 he painted a mural for the Royal Exchange, London Charles I demanding the Five Members at the Guildhall, 1641–42.
 One of Solomon's most popular works was Samson (1887), depicting a scene from the biblical story of Samson and Delilah.
 This painting was praised for its use of multiple male nudes in active poses.
 Samson is one of few Solomon paintings on regular display, at the Walker Art Gallery in Liverpool.
 Some other Solomon paintings that have received significant attention include Ajax and Cassandra (1886) and The Birth of Love (1896).

 Solomon became well known as an innovative portrait artist by the time he painted Mrs Patrick Campbell as 'Paula Tanqueray ARA (1894), her role in Arthur Wing Pinero's The Second Mrs Tanqueray, and went on to paint a number of portraits of well-known people, including the architect Sir Aston Webb, and later in life, the royals King George V, Queen Mary, and Prince Edward (later King Edward VIII).
 Solomon was also in demand as a book illustrator, particularly adventure books.
 In 1914, Solomon authored The Practice of Oil Painting and Drawing.
+In 1942 his painting Psyche was stolen from Robert McDougall Art Gallery in Christchurch, New Zealand.